aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-text/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to TEXT via .NET" h2=".NET API to Render EMAIL to TEXT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMAIL to TEXT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to TEXT.
+As a .NET developer, you may be looking for ways to add EMAIL to TEXT conversion features to your applications.
+If so, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the perfect solution.
+Aspose.Total for .NET is a suite of APIs that allow you to manipulate various file formats, including EMAIL and HTML.

+The first step in the process is to use [Aspose.Email for .NET](https://products.aspose.com/email/net/) to convert EMAIL file format to HTML.
+Aspose.Email for .NET is a powerful API that allows you to easily convert EMAIL files to HTML.
+It supports a wide range of EMAIL file formats, including MSG, EML, EMLX, and MHT.

+Once you have converted the EMAIL file to HTML, you can then use [Aspose.Words for .NET](https://products.aspose.com/words/net/) to render HTML to TEXT.
+Aspose.Words for .NET is a powerful API that allows you to easily convert HTML to TEXT.
+It supports a wide range of HTML tags, including tables, images, and hyperlinks.

+By using Aspose.Total for .NET, you can easily add EMAIL to TEXT conversion features to your applications.
+Aspose.Email for .NET allows you to convert EMAIL file formats to HTML, and Aspose.Words for .NET allows you to render HTML to TEXT.
+With these powerful APIs, you can quickly and easily add EMAIL to TEXT conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}